Want to support S.E.A.R.CH.?

 S.E.A.R.CH. stands for Safe Environment for the Acceptance of Rainbow CHildren.

-Our hope is that S.E.A.R.CH. will grow across the nation, and give parents who are raising gender expansive (non-conforming, gender creative, or trans children) who are not yet sexually identifying a place of safety, acceptance, and celebration.
+Our hope is that S.E.A.R.CH. will grow across the nation, and give parents who are raising gender expansive (non-conforming, gender creative, or trans children) who are *typically* not yet sexually identifying a place of safety, acceptance, and celebration.
 I prefer collectively referring to them as “Rainbow Children.”

-I also kind of liked the idea of “search,” because I’ve literally been searching for information to further understand my son (there are limited resources on the gender spectrum and children, but more and more are coming into light as we discuss this topic more); I’ve also been literally searching for other parents of children like mine to connect with, and searching for a local playgroup or parent support group for this type of child since 2008.
+I also kind of liked the idea of “search,” because I’ve literally been searching for information to further understand my child (there are limited resources on the gender spectrum and children, but more and more are coming into light as we discuss this topic more); I’ve also been literally searching for other parents of children like mine to connect with, and searching for a local playgroup or parent support group for this type of child since 2008.
 Nothing turned up.
 Consistently.
 So we created our own group: S.E.A.R.CH., and we are honored to now be an official program of the LGBT Center of Raleigh.

 Locally, this will be a group of dual-purpose where: